larssb/PlasterPlethora/README.md

         5. The Get-PlasterTemplate cmdlet to lightly inspect the templates in the folder to which you extracted the templates. `...this cmdlet will provide details about each individual template that was retrieved....`
                 5. Then use Invoke-Plaster to genereate a project.

+## Templates included

+Please see this projects [wiki][<https://github.com/larssb/PlasterPlethora/wiki>] page for an overview and details on the included templates.

 ## The structure of the templates

 ### Naming